Marcus ELSI in Precision Medicine applicants:

 Marcus Program in Precision Medicine Innovation

-- supports translational precision medicine research with a strong basic science core.
+- should support translational precision medicine research with a strong basic science core;

-- requires two or more co-PIs: at least one a basic scientist, and at least one a clinical, social/behavioral, implementation or population scientist; either existing or newly formed teams may apply.
+- require two or more PIs (multi-PIs): at least one a basic scientist, and at least one a clinical, social/behavioral, implementation, computational or population scientist; existing or newly formed teams are both eligible;

-- seeks high-risk thinking or approaches that will likely yield explicit “deliverables” (including discovery that the idea was wrong) after one year.
+- should employ high-risk thinking and approaches that will likely yield explicit “deliverables” (including discovery that the idea was wrong) after one year.

 Marcus Program Seeding Bold Ideas Award (MP-SBI)